scottellis/omap3-pwm/README.md

 http://gallinazo.flightgear.org/technology/gumstix-overo-rc-servos-and-pwm-signal-generation/

-The code should work with any OMAP3 board, but I only tested with Gumstix Overo and Beagleboard.
+The code should work with any OMAP3 board, but I only tested with Gumstix Overo.

-The [master] branch of this project only implements one PWM channel.
-The default is PWM10.
+The [master] branch of this project only implements one PWM channel at a time.
+The default is PWM10, but you can change that with a module parameter.

 The [four-channel] branch of the project implements all 4 PWM channels each with their own char dev node.

-The [explicit-clk-enable] branch is for 2.6.39 kernels and later.
-Previous kernels had the PWM source clocks enabled by default if CONFIG_OMAP_RESET_CLOCKS was not enabled.
-No longer, so the driver code now does it explicitly.

 There is a ${MACHINE}-source-me.txt file that will set up your environment for the cross-compilation.
 It assumes you are using an OE environment and it tries to be generic enough for both userland and kernel/module stuff.

-You should modify or create a similar script for pointing to the build system you are using.

-If you modified your OE temp directory, then also update the OETMP variable in the appropriate ${MACHINE}-source-me.txt.
-I kind of tested overo and beagleboard, but I don't normally use the defaults.
+Export an OETMP before sourcing this file if you have a non-standard OETMP location.

 Follow these steps to build.
 Using an overo for the example.